 - 1/2 red chili deseeded and finely chopped

 - 2 tsp coconut oil

 - 1 head of romanesco cleaned and broken down into florets

 - lime wedges

-- Serve with rice, a squeeze of lime and coriander leaves.
+Serve with rice, a squeeze of lime and cilantro leaves.